Wine Appreciation Course (Non-Credit)

 $399- PSU affiliated

 $429 - General Public,

-Registration deadline is 11:59 pm, January 14, 2020.
+The registration Deadline is 11:59 pm on August 24, 2021.
 For registration after this date, contact Lisa Clapper at [email protected]

 Must be 21 or over to attend with photo identification required.